 The east side of Glacier is in a rain shadow and gets less overall precipitation than the west.
 The dryness of the east side is also due to high winds.
 Downslope winds are often 50 mph or more, sometimes reaching 100 mph.
 Warm chinook ("snow-eater") winter winds regularly create a temporary spring, raising temperatures over 30 degrees in just minutes.
 If the cold Arctic air pools deep enough on the east side, spills over the top, and collides with Pacific moisture, raging blizzards can result.
 One dumped 44 inches (1.1 m) of snow in a day.

-U.S. Geological Survey scientists, stationed at Glacier, are doing landmark research on the effects of global climate change in this mountain ecosystem.
-Recent warming trends have shrunk the size and numbers of glaciers in the park.
-While precipitation changes are more difficult to predict than temperature, scientists expect to see more precipitation fall as rain with a warmng climate.
+Scientists stationed at Glacier are doing landmark research on the effects of global climate change in this mountain ecosystem.
+While precipitation changes are more difficult to predict than temperature, scientists expect to see more precipitation fall as rain (rather than snow) with a warming climate.
 This means snowpacks may not be as deep in the future.
-Because warmer global temperatures have the effect of "spinning up" evaporation and precipitation cycles, scientists also predict more rain to come as "events" as the planet surface heats up.
-Research in Glacier provides scientists with a natural laboratory to test these ideas.